purepisces/Wenqing-Machine_Learning_Blog/Foundational-Concepts-in-Machine-Learning/linear-regression.md

 > Note: Regression: Now refers broadly to any method of modeling and analyzing several variables, when the focus is on the relationship between a dependent variable and one or more independent variables.
 >

->
-For simplicity, we can assume that $g$ is a linear function:
+For simplicity, we can assume that $g$ is a linear regression model:

 $g(x) = \alpha x + \beta$